Homemade Coleslaw

 Don’t skip the cooking spray on the sheet.
 The potatoes will stick if you do.

-Keyword baked fries, oven fries, Yukon Gold
+Keyword baked fries, french fries, homemade fries, oven fries, Potatoes, roasted potatoes, Yukon Gold

 Tried this recipe?Let us know how it was!